papiodesu/leptos_book/src/router/17_nested_routing.md

 > The main page of the [Remix website](https://remix.run/), a React framework from the creators of React Router, has a great visual example if you scroll down, with three levels of nested routing: Sales > Invoices > an invoice.

-## 「<Outlet/>」
+## "<Outlet/>"

 Parent routes do not automatically render their nested routes.
 After all, they are just components; they don’t know exactly where they should render their children, and “just stick it at the end of the parent component” is not a great answer.

-Instead, you tell a parent component where to render any nested components with an 「<Outlet/>」 component.
-The 「<Outlet/>」 simply renders one of two things:
+Instead, you tell a parent component where to render any nested components with an "<Outlet/>」 component.
+The 「<Outlet/>" simply renders one of two things:

 - if there is no nested route that has been matched, it shows nothing
-- if there is a nested route that has been matched, it shows its 「view」
+- if there is a nested route that has been matched, it shows its "view"

 That’s all!
 But it’s important to know and to remember, because it’s a common source of “Why isn’t this working?” frustration.
-If you don’t provide an 「<Outlet/>」, the nested route won’t be displayed.
+If you don’t provide an "<Outlet/>", the nested route won’t be displayed.

 ```rust
 #[component]